 In the late sixteenth century, the Chesapeake Bay Region was inhabited by a variety of advanced Native American cultures.
 The Native American's thrived by using the great natural resources of the area to fish and farm.
 When Europeans began to explore the region during this time period, they also realized the great potential of the Chesapeake Bay.
 England in the late 1500s was competing for power with other European nations.
 The British were interested in expanding their country into a global empire.
 The east coast of North America provided them with an opportunity to expand their economic and political influence.
+England's intitial attempts to colonize the coastal region of the eastern seaboard of the North American continent were unsuccessful.
+Eventually, the establishment of Jamestown in the lower Chesapeake in 1607 gave the British a foothold in the New World.
+After many years of struggling to adapt to the region physically and politically, the Virginia Company was able to make the colony succeed through the cultivation of tobacco.

 It would be up to ambitious and adventurous Englishmen to continue the expansion of the British Empire in North America.
 One such Englishmen was George Calvert.
-Calvert was a convert to Catholicism, and in 1625, he realized he could no longer serve in the government because Roman Catholics were not allowed to serve the King of England or work as Minister of Parliament.2 All too aware of the religious persecution of English Catholics, Calvert approached King Charles I, King James' son, and explained his desire to create another colony just north of Virginia.
+Calvert was a respected member of the British government serving as Secretary of State for King James I and eventually as Minister of Parliament.
+Calvert was a convert to Catholicism, and in 1625, he realized he could no longer serve in the government because Roman Catholics were not allowed to serve the King of England or work as Minister of Parliament.
+King James I respected Calvert and gave him land and a title, making him Sir George Calvert the First Baron of Baltimore.
+Calvert, soon after receiving these honors, was looking to expand his fortune and was interested in exploration and colonization of the New World.

+All too aware of the religious persecution of English Catholics, Calvert approached King Charles I, King James' son, and explained his desire to create another colony just north of Virginia.
+The colony could serve as a haven for English Catholics and Protestants alike.
 The colony would help to expand England's political and economic influence and also serve as a social experiment to encourage Protestants and Catholics to live together peacefully.
 George Calvert died before receiving a charter, or royal permission to establish a colony, from King Charles I. George's oldest son, Cecil, the second Lord of Baltimore, received the charter from the King and was determined to make his father's vision a reality.
 The granting of the charter from King Charles I made Maryland the first proprietary colony in British North America.
-In order to make the colony a success settlers would have to immigrate to Maryland.

 Many social and economic changes were occurring in England and the rest of Europe.
 These forces effected the development of colonial Maryland.
 Maryland's success was dependent upon voluntary and involuntary immigration.
+As previously mentioned immigrants came to Maryland for three main reasons.
+Those reasons included religious freedom, economic opportunity and involuntary servitude as a result of forced migration.